 During the year ended June 30, 2011, the Hospital transferred its investment holdings to an investment pool of one of its owners, UMMS.
-This investment pool is classified as a trading portfolio.
-Accordingly, the Hospital has transferred the portion of unrealized holding gains or losses which had previously been a component of net assets, into the excess of revenues over expenses.
+The UMMS investment pool (investment pool) is classified as a trading portfolio.
+Accordingly, the Hospital has transferred the portion of unrealized holding gains or losses, which had previously been a component of net assets, into the excess of revenues over expenses.
 Each participating member of the investment pool has an undivided interest in the investment pool.
-The Hospital's percentage interest in the assets of the investment pool was approximately 3% at June 30, 2011.
+The Hospital's percentage interest in the assets of the investment pool was approximately 4% and 3% at June 30, 2012 and 2011, respectively.
 Investment income and administrative expenses relating to the investment pool are allocated to the individual members based on this percentage.

-The Hospital's investment portfolio is classified as trading, and is reported in the consolidated balance sheets at its fair value, based on quoted market prices, at June 30, 2011.
-Unrealized holding gains and losses on trading securities with readily determinable market value are included in nonoperating income.
-Investment income, including realized gains and losses, is included in nonoperating income in the accompanying consolidated statement of operations.
+The Hospital's investment portfolio is classified as trading, and is reported in the consolidated balance sheets at its fair value, based on quoted market prices, at June 30, 2012 and 2011.
+Unrealized holding gains and losses on trading securities with readily determinable market value are included in the change in fair value of investments which is a component of nonoperating income in the accompanying consolidated statement of operations.
+Investment income, including realized gains and losses, is included in nonoperating income in the accompanying consolidated statements of operations.

-The Foundation's investment portfolio is classified as other-than-trading and is reported in the consolidated balance sheet at its fair value, based on quoted market prices.
-Changes in fair value of securities with readily determinable market values below their recorded basis are recognized in the consolidated statement of operations and changes in net assets as realized losses.
+The Foundation's investment portfolio is classified as other-than-trading and is reported in the consolidated balance sheets at its fair value, based on quoted market prices.
+Changes in fair value of securities with readily determinable market values below their recorded basis are recognized in the consolidated statements of operations and changes in net assets as realized losses as investment income, which is included in nonoperating income in the accompanying consolidated statements of operations.
 Unrealized gains on investments in securities with readily determinable market values are recognized as a component of net assets.
-Investment income, including realized gains and losses, is included in nonoperating income in the accompanying consolidated statement of operations.